-As part of running the Plan, from time to time we, and Fidelity on our behalf, may also need to hold and process sensitive information about you and/or your dependants and beneficiaries (known as "sensitive personal data").
-Under legislation, details relating to health, racial or ethnic origin, religious or other similar beliefs, sexual orientation and political affiliations are regarded as "sensitive personal data".
+As part of running the Plan, from time to time we, and Fidelity on our behalf, may also need to hold and process sensitive information about you and/or your dependants and beneficiaries (known as "special category data").
+Under legislation, details relating to health, racial or ethnic origin, religious or other similar beliefs, sexual orientation, political affiliations and biometric data are regarded as "special category data".
 Except where the legislation allows it, this information cannot be processed or passed to a third party without your explicit consent.
-If we need your consent to process or pass your sensitive personal data to a third party, we will ask you to provide it at the relevant time.
+If we need your consent to process or pass your special category data to a third party, we will ask you to provide it at the relevant time.
 This may depend on the circumstances and the stage of your membership.